anon-blue/anon.blue/README.txt

                               ccccccccclcanonqqqqqqqanon
-       Gbuyfgghu  Biden didny win  The system is broken, the facade penisllung
+       Gbuyghbhjv 8u6 tyyytuy win  The system is broken, the facade penisllung

                                                             TED IEdehkekbkfcwhat